 Are you the type of person who believes in conspiracy theories?
 That the government knew about the JFK assassination or that fluoride is in our water systems to keep people mellow?
-Well if you are one of those types then you certainly will not like how police can now track your phone using the GPS tracking system embedded in every mobile phone device and how agencies such as the FBI have been routinely tracking people using GPS and another controversial methods such as stingray technology.
+Well if you are one of those types then you certainly will not like how police can now track your phone using the GPS tracking system embedded in every mobile phone device and how agencies such as the FBI have been routinely tracking people using GPS and other controversial methods such as stingray technology.

-Yes police have the ability to track your mobile phone, locate your exact position and even reconfigure certain characteristics of the mobile phone you use through remote airtime access.
-Agencies such as the FBI are engaging in this new-age form of spying on people every single day, but the scary part is that they are doing so without warrant or establishment of probable cause!
+Yes, police have the ability to track your mobile phone, locate your exact position and even reconfigure certain characteristics of the mobile phone you use through remote airtime access.
+Agencies such as the FBI are engaging in this new-age form of spying on people every single day, but the scary part is that they are doing so without a warrant or establishment of probable cause!
 This has many people darn right pissed because they feel this form of mobile tracking action can essentially be conducted with judicial oversight.
 And they are correct!

 Can Police Track Phone Calls

 Most people have never heard of “stingray” technology, but that does not stop government and police agencies from using it to spy on citizens.
 Essentially what “Stingray” refers to is a secretive technology that mimics cellular towers to confuse mobile phones in proximity to the device.
 What happens is that the mobile phone is tricked to think the stingray device is a legitimate cell tower and therefore connects to the spy device.
-Once connected to the stingray, police can then track call history, identify who is calling into the mobile device, monitor conversation, pinpoint the location of an individual and more.
+Once connected to the stingray, police can then track call history, identify who is calling into the mobile device, monitor conversation, pinpoint the location of an individual, and more.
 Stingray technology essentially takes domestic wiretapping to a whole new advanced and terrifying level of privacy invasion, and that is why everyone should hold some concern.